szunami/blog-1/2017-03-15-data-structure-punning.html.md

 and partially verified at compile time, and decouples the source code from the exact memory model of the record types.
-This is only partially accomplished in C – multiple preceding members and surprise padding can both introduce edge cases in the C method of structure punning – whereas the Rust version uses semantic patterns and permits the compiler free reign to arrange `struct` memory layouts as it sees fit for best usage.
+This is only partially accomplished in C – multiple preceding members and surprise padding can both introduce edge cases in the C method of structure punning – whereas my hypothetical Rust version uses semantic patterns and permits the compiler free reign to arrange `struct` memory layouts as it sees fit for best usage.

 Furthermore, the Rust syntax has the advantage that hints can be provided for the compiler to indicate reference validity.
 For example, if this is being done